 These are all butterfly species that I have recorded in my yard over the past two years.
 In 2011 there were more Monarchs and Queens and in 2013 the numbers of all species are down.
-I am a bit alarmed as are many other individuals who are concerned with conservation and preservation of all thing in nature- not just butterflies.
+I am a bit alarmed as are many other individuals who are concerned with conservation and preservation of all things in nature- not just butterflies.

-Birds have declined in numbers as well and scientists, naturalists, and conservationists are scrambling about in an effort to determine what needs to be done to stave off the loss of any species.
+Birds have declined in numbers as well and scientists, naturalists and, conservationists are scrambling about in an effort to determine what needs to be done to stave off the loss of any species.
 “Frankly” from my little ole perspective- there is not much to do except curb pollution, wide spread use of pesticides, herbicides and, human population.
 And now speaking “earnestly” I don’t see much hope unless laws are passed for limiting human reproduction to stem the tide of habitat loss.
-More people equates to more vehicles, more homes and, loss of natural resources.
-Last but not least the use of pesticides and herbicides has probably wrecked the most havoc by killing off bees and butterflies and, birds.
+More people equates to more vehicles, more homes and loss of natural resources.
+Last but not least the use of pesticides and herbicides has probably wrecked the most havoc by killing off bees, butterflies and, birds.